anushkrishnav/dsci-644-a1/Tasks/Task_3/task_3.md

    This command will run the Docker Compose file in the background, allowing you to continue using your terminal.

+After Docker Compose up you have to go to the pgAdmin web interface and connect to the PostgreSQL server.
+You can do this by following these steps:

 4. pgAdmin web interface: To access the pgAdmin web interface, go to `localhost:80` in your browser.
 You can log in with the following credentials:

    - **Email:** admin@example.com